naveens33/ctreport-selenium/README.md

 ### Define Session

-First you should define the session.
+First, you should define the session.
 While creating session session_details and report_options can be defined/modified.

 In session_details, you can provide the current test session details